Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

 with $\gamma_\zeta(x)$ integration constants, which are functions of $x$ to be determined using the boundary conditions.
 At $z=1$, the pressure is an unknown function of $x$, but it is convenient to define, without loss of generality,

-with $f(x)$ an unknown function.
+with $f(x)$ an unknown function \CB{giving the $x$-dependence of the barotropic pressure}.
 Using \eqref{eq:pressure} and \eqref{eq:pressure_top}, one obtains an expression for $\gamma_{+1}(x)$ as a function of $\eta(x)$ and $f(x)$, and applying continuity of pressure at $z=\eta(x)$ yields an expression for $\gamma_{-1}(x)$.
 The pressure as a function of $x$ and $z$ is then given by

 so that the horizontal pressure gradient is